|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve your fish pakoras with lemon wedges and mint-coriander chutney.
-They are a terrific appetizer for your next party, but you won't need that kind of excuse to make a batch—try them as a unique "movie night" snack or even as a rainy or cold day treat.
+Serve the fish pakoras with lemon wedges and mint-coriander chutney.
+They are a terrific appetizer for your next party, but you don't need a planned event as a reason to make a batch—try them as a unique "movie night" snack or even as a rainy- or cold-day treat.

 1 1/2 cups Bengal gram flour

 2 tablespoons garlic paste

 1 teaspoon turmeric powder